 The resource analysis and conclusions published in the Final Environmental Impact Statement (EIS) remain fundamentally unchanged from the Draft EIS because it was determined that there was no significant change in the magnitude of resource impacts based on the reviews associated with addressing public comments.
 In the Draft EIS, the Marine Corps evaluated the environmental impacts associated with four action alternatives as well as the No Action Alternative.
 After publication of a Draft EIS, organizations and individuals (federal, state, local, and tribal governments, resource, regulatory, and planning agencies as well as non-governmental stakeholders with an interest in the proposed modernization effort) were able to review and comment on the analysis, including the selection of a preferred alternative.
 These comments were considered in preparation of the Final EIS.
-The Marine Corps has identified Alternative 4 as the Preferred Alternative in the Final EIS, as it offers the best balance of operational capability and environmental impact.
+The Marine Corps identified Alternative 4 as the Preferred Alternative in the Final EIS, as it offers the best balance of operational capability and environmental impact.
+The Department of the Navy (DON) published its Record of Decision (ROD) for the Proposed Expansion and Modernization of Townsend Bombing Range (TBR) in McIntosh and Long Counties, Georgia, in the Federal Register, on January 31, 2014.
+The ROD documents the DON's decision to approve the Proposed Action through Alternative 4, as described in the Final EIS.
+The full version of the DON's ROD can be found on the project Web site: www.townsendbombingrangeeis.com.
 The four alternatives are outlined in the table below.

-Alternative
+Alternative 4 is highlighted in blue.

-1 2 3 4 Preferred Alternative No Action

-Acquisition Area 1A + 1B 3 1A+1B+3 1B+3 N/A

-Acreage 11,187 23,674 34,861 28,630 N/A

-Infrastructure Target Areas 6, 7, 8 1, 2, 3, 4, 5 1, 2, 3, 4, 5, 6, 7, 8 1, 2, 3, 4, 5, 8 N/A

-Facilities All Facilities Observation Tower Observation Tower Observation Tower N/A

-Training & Readiness Percentage Met 72% 85% 85% 85% 47%
+ALTERNATIVE 1 2 3 4 Preferred Alternative No Action Acqu uisition Area 1A + 1B 3 1A+1B+3 1B+3 N/A Acre age 11,187 23,674 34,861 28,630 N/A cture Target Areas 6, 7, 8 1, 2, 3, 4, 5 1, 2, 3, 4, 5, 6, 7, 8 1, 2, 3, 4, 5, 8 N/A Infrastructure Facilities All Facilitie s Observation Tower Observation Tower Observation Tower N/A Read raining & 85% 85% 85% 85% 85% 85% 85% 85% 85% 85% 85% 47%